Lombiq/DotNest-Knowledge-Base/topics/available-modules-and-themes.md

 ## Modules

 - Almost all built-in Orchard modules (see "[limitations](Limitations)").
+- [Avatars](https://github.com/Lombiq/Orchard-Avatars): a simple to use module that lets users upload avatars (profile pictures) to their user profiles, which can then be displayed under their contributions.
+E.g. blog posts' author profiles will be linked from posts, where their avatar will be also displayed.
 - [Azure Application Insights](https://github.com/Lombiq/Orchard-Azure-Application-Insights) so you can collect telemetry data for your site in Azure (see [Collecting usage telemetry of your DotNest sites with Azure Application Insights](collecting-usage-telemetry-with-azure-application-insights))
 - [Combinator](https://github.com/Lombiq/Combinator) for CSS/JS bundling and minifaction to speed up page loads.
 - [Forum](https://github.com/Jetski5822/NGM.Forum) by [Nick Mayne](https://github.com/Jetski5822), creating a content structure of Forums, Threads and Posts to allow your users to communicate with each other easily.